-Taylor is a Seattle-based comic, husband, father and adult-skateboarder.
+Taylor is a Seattle-based adult-skateboarder, husband, father and comic.

 Once upon a time, Taylor, with little experience or know-how, started a comedy show in the game room of a Brooklyn apartment building named Castlebraid.
-There, he hosted and produced a stand-up show for over four years.
+There, he hosted and produced a stand-up showcase for over four years.
 He even produced a one-off comedy festival in the building.
-He went on to book stand-up shows throughout the city, in a variety of venues ranging from basements and cafes to more famous venues like the PIT and the Sheen Center.
+He went on to book stand-up shows throughout the city, in a variety of venues ranging from basements and cafes to more famous venues like "the PIT", "The Sheen Center" and "Little Skips Cafe"

 A lot of the comics he booked are now some of the biggest names in comedy.
 Names like Reggie Watts, Ali Wong, Mark Normand, Rory Scovel, Michelle Wolf, Keep going?
 Sure, Phoebe Robinson, Tim Dillon, The Lucas Brothers, and the list goes on.
 They shared a tremendous amount of knowledge with Taylor of which he mostly ignored.

 When Taylor's son was born he put comedy and producing shows on the backburner in order to focus on his family.
-He assured himself a career in comedy was no longer in the cards and pretty much anyone who knew him was of the same opinion.
-Considering his biggest accomplishments in comedy were producing free shows and picking up the ability to shamelessly name drop, it was hard to argue for staying in New York because he was "on the cusp".
-So He packed up his family and high tailed it to Seattle.
+He assured himself a career in comedy was no longer in the cards and everyone who knew him was of the same opinion.
+Considering his biggest accomplishments in comedy were producing free shows and picking up the ability to shamelessly name drop, it was hard to argue he was "on the cusp".
+So he packed up his family and high tailed it to Seattle.

 From that point on Taylor completely dedicated to himself to doing stand up and as of now, he is making "a living" as a comic.
-In 2019 he performed at the world famous Laughing Skull comedy contest and this year will be releasing his debut album "addictive tickle"
+In 2019 he performed at the world famous Laughing Skull comedy contest and this year released his debut album "addictive tickle"